AilseVax is developing the next generation of cancer vaccines by focusing on three core elements of cancer vaccine development:

 Founded by experts in cancer biology, immunology and data science, with an experienced management team with an excellent track-record in building multiple successful life sciences ventures.

-AilseVax scientists have world-recognized expertise in functional genomics, drug delivery and vaccine adjuvants.
+AilseVax scientists have world-recognized expertise in functional genomics, drug delivery and immunology.
 Our team consists of scientists and advisors with extensive experience in cancer biology, neo-antigen discovery, vaccine adjuvants, IND-enabling studies, and early phase clinical trials.

 Located in Belfast, AilseVax formed as a spin out company from Trinity College Dublin and Queen’s University Belfast; two of the leading research universities on the island of Ireland.